wp-forge/worker-wp-github-release-api/README.md

 Any push to the `master` branch on your GitHub repo will trigger the `.github/workflows/deploy-cloudflare-worker.yml` workflow via GitHub Actions and deploy your Worker to Cloudflare automatically.
 If you use a different default branch, such as `main`, simply update the `deploy-cloudflare-worker.yml` file to reflect the correct branch name.

+## Additional Notes

+- If certain bits of data are missing from the response, it could be that you haven't added all of the necessary file headers.